 Studies on Wound Healing

 First of all, if you have an open wound, you should seek medical attention, not get in your sauna.
 Saunas are not for wound healing.
 Any company suggesting their sauna is suitable for wound healing needs to get FDA approval for such a claim and is in violation of the law.
 But worse than that, those company’s products are likely causing skin damage instead.
-As I stated above from the conclusion of the Darvin 2010 paper, IR-A radiation appears to have a use for treating lesions but should only be used infrequently due to negative side effects.
-In other words, IR-A has no place in a sauna designed to support well-being and habitual use.
+As I stated above from the conclusion of the Darvin 2010 paper, near infrared radiation appears to have a use for treating lesions but should only be used infrequently due to negative side effects.
+In other words, near infrared has no place in a sauna designed to support well-being and habitual use.

 It is widely known that near infrared light promotes cataract formation.
 There is much that is still yet to be understood about near infrared and skin, but we do know that higher levels of exposure cause harm.
 Dangers include decreased antioxidant defense, accelerated aging of the skin, and the potential to cause cancer.
 We do not know if a low-enough level could be used to trigger benefits, and if so, what that safe level is.
 Near infrared saunas and saunas that include near infrared, such as “full-spectrum” saunas, do not offer any benefits that outweigh these near infrared sauna dangers.
 High Tech Health has spent significant time studying this technology in depth, but unfortunately for consumers, it appears that other sauna companies have not.

 Lydahl E, Infrared radiation and cataract.
 Acta Ophthamol Suppl 1984; 166: 1-63

 Aly EM, Mohamed ES, Effect of infrared radiation on the lens.
 Indian Journal of Ophthalmology.
 2011 Mar-Apr; 59(2): 97-101